umhau/umhau.github.io/about.md

 ### Disclaimer

 I'm totally not responsible for anything.
-All opinons given are irrelevant; all how-tos should be considered how-don'ts, the walkthroughs will fail, and all the links are broken.

-If you do anything I describe here, your laptop will spontaneously catch fire and your server will start a civil war in a second world country.
+The opinons given here are irrelevant.
+The walkthroughs are going to break your system.
+All the links are broken, except the ones that host viruses.
+If you do anything I describe here, your hat will combust and your laptop will start a civil war in a third world country.

 ### questions? comments? better ideas? comprehensive refutations?